 At East Lambrook Manor you can visit the grade one listed, cottage garden created by Margery Fish.

-To the north are the Mendips, Cheddar Gorge, and the Somerset Levels with a wealth of birds and wildlife.
-Read about The Great Crane Project.
+To the north are the Mendips, Cheddar Gorge, and the Somerset Levels with a wealth of birds and wildlife, and home of the Great Crane Project.

 The Blackdown Hills are a designated Area of Outstanding Natural Beauty to the west.